oddbird/css-sandbox/src/toggles/explainer.md

   similar to a CSS counter

 {% warn 'Question' %}
-Should there be an option similar to `sticky` that makes the progression linear, without cycling back to either `0` or `1`?
+There should be an option similar to `sticky` that makes the default progression linear, without cycling back to either `0` or `1`.
 {% endwarn %}

 ### Establishing toggle triggers (`toggle-trigger`)